almasudme/Python/README.md

 # Python

-This is a sample python script for plotting data from a text file.
+luminosity.py  - This is a sample python script for plotting data from a text file. mult.py        - Multiplies two matrices